jcaillon/valet/README.md

 ## 🔭 Roadmap

 - Get rid of yq dependency in self build.
+- Regroup all functions for interactive mode in an interactive script which is only sourced when needed.
 - Add support for interactive mode.
 - For dropdown with a set list of options, we can verify that the input value is one of the expected value.
 - Setup github actions to automatically test Valet.
 - Generate an autocompletion script for bash and zsh.
-- Self command to create a new command interactively.
+- Self-command to create a new command interactively.
 - Replace fzf menu with equivalent pure bash menu.
 - Allow fileToSource to have multiple values separated by a comma (so we can load libraries of functions).
 - Add about option to hide the command in the menus.